trussworks/Engineering-Playbook/docs/developing/languages/ruby/installation.md

   should be assumed that everything under `/System/Library` is part of macOS and is administered by Apple.
 Files in those directories should not be modified.

-## For quick scripts

-It's possible to install Ruby using `homebrew`, however, it's difficult to install precise versions.
-For one-off uses, though, it's a reasonable approach.

 ## The Trussel Way

 We recommend installing and managing Ruby using asdf.